i-george/OS-Lab-Programs/README.md

 # OS-Lab-Programs
-This is where im going to drop my lab programs.
+This is where I'm going to drop my lab programs.